The Knot Ones to Watch: Inside Our List of Notable Emerging Wedding Pros

 Commission a Wedding Stationer and Calligrapher

 Stationery and calligraphy are two additional businesses to keep in mind for the list of vendors needed for a wedding.
 After all, how are you going to communicate with your attendees?
 From your mailed wedding invitations to day-of signage and paper goods like wedding programs, there are quite a few paper elements traditionally included in the wedding.
 As you're researching potential wedding stationers, make sure to ask these questions.

 Search for a Wedding Caterer

 It's generally expected that you'll serve wedding guests food on the big day.
 From hors d'oeuvres to dinner and dessert, a great caterer is the key to having food wedding guests rave about.
 Additionally, your caterer will handle staffing the event with servers to make sure everything goes smoothly.
-Before booking a pro to handle your wedding food, interview possible wedding caterers to get a feel for the menu and service they can provide.
+Before booking a pro to add to your wedding vendors list that can handle your wedding food, interview possible wedding caterers to get a feel for the menu and service they can provide.

 Consider a Wedding Bartending Service

 Whether you have a full bar or just a few signature cocktails, you'll need a vendor to handle all bartending needs.
 Some catering companies also offer bartending services, but there are also many wedding bartenders you can hire specifically to take care of the drinks for the big day.

 If you have a lot of out-of-town guests, if your ceremony and reception aren't in the same place, or if you're worried about guests drinking and driving, transportation is a vendor you should definitely consider booking.
 Even if you don't book transportation for your wedding guests, you might want to book a special getaway car for you and your spouse for the end of the night.
 As you search for transportation companies, ask these questions to find the best transportation wedding vendor for your wedding.